Neenah in Winnebago County, Wisconsin — The American Midwest (Great Lakes)

 The tree was cut down July 31, 1885, by the Federal Government when making improvements to the Lower Fox River.

 In commemoration of the famous old tree, the citizens of Neenah have erected this marker in the year 1934.

 Erected 1934 by the citizens of Neenah; sponsored by the Neenah Kiwanis Club.

 Location.
 44° 11.16′ N, 88° 26.576′ W. Marker is in Neenah, Wisconsin, in Winnebago County.
 Marker is at the intersection of Lakeshore Avenue and North Park Avenue, on the right when traveling north on Lakeshore Avenue.
+Marker is by the shore of the Fox River, near Lake Winnebago, in Kimberly Point Park.
 Touch for map.
-Marker is by the shore of the Fox River, near Lake Winnebago, in Kimberly Point Park.
 Marker is in this post office area: Neenah WI 54956, United States of America.
+Touch for directions.

 Also see . . .

 1. City of Neenah.
 Heritage.
 "Today, the Old Council Tree stands as the City's Logo."
 (Submitted on August 9, 2010.)

 2. Wisconsin Historical Society.
 1934 newspaper article Boulder to Mark Site of Historic Old Council Tree.
 "It is planned to place a metal box at the base of the rock in which material of historic interest will be placed together with a list of donators."
 (Submitted on August 9, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 9, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 1,033 times since then and 33 times this year.
 Photos: 1, 2. submitted on August 9, 2010, by Keith L of Wisconsin Rapids, Wisconsin.